lisbethmachado/lisbethmachado/README.md

 ## Background :books:

 I have a strong background in Customer Service and enjoy applying innovation and creativity to solve problems.
 I have experience creating my vision of mobile and web applications independently, as well as, collaborating with a team, throughout the entire development lifecycle.

-I look to collaborate on dynamic mobile and web applications. :octocat:
+:sparkles: I look to collaborate on dynamic mobile and web applications. :octocat:

 ## Get In Touch :inbox_tray: